-The bulk of the land now known as "Talbert Regional Park" consisted of agricultural land sold by individual farmers to the State of California as a nature preserve in the 1950s.
+The bulk of the land now known as Talbert Regional Park consisted of agricultural land sold by individual farmers to the State of California as a nature preserve in the 1950s.
 A portion of the property was purchased by the County of Orange in 1973, and the remaining areas were purchased from State Mutual Savings and Loan Association in 1977.
 The park remained dormant through the 1980s until North Talbert was developed as a recreational asset in 1993, partially through a grant from the California Coastal Conservancy.
-Eventually, the entire TARE area was recategorized as a Regional Park in the OC Parks system.
-South Talbert has retained an emphasis on habitat restoration, while North Talbert combines recreation with environmental assets.
+Eventually, the entire TARE area was recategorized as a regional park in the OC Parks system.